menu

 Shelbyville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Shelbyville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Shelbyville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Shelbyville does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Shelbyville in 2018 was $27,151, which is middle income relative to Texas and the nation.
-This equates to an annual income of $108,604 for a family of four.
+The per capita income in Shelbyville in 2018 was $33,383, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $133,532 for a family of four.

 The people who call Shelbyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shelbyville residents report their race to be White.
 Important ancestries of people in Shelbyville include German, Czechoslovakian, English, Yugoslavian, and Other West Indian.